Sheets Import — Bulk creative generation from Google Sheets

 This is where you connect your sheet columns to creative fields and asset slots.
 The interface shows the fields on the left and lets you select the matching sheet column on the right.

-Required fields — these must be mapped before you can import:
+Required fields — must be mapped before you can import:

 Creative Name — the column containing the name for each creative